dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 ## Tips

-- If you are having difficulties implementing your own widget(s) then it might be a great idea to look at how other people implement that and adapt and incorporate that into your configuration.
+- If you are having difficulties implementing your own widget(s) then it might be a great idea to look at how other people implement that and adapt + incorporate that into your configuration.
 A great place to look for those would be [eugh](https://github.com/druskus20/eugh), [eww-bar](https://github.com/elkowar/eww/tree/master/examples/eww-bar) and [my gists](https://gist.github.com/dharmx).